 Dr. Deborah Galson is an Associate Professor of Medicine, Division of Hematology/Oncology and of Microbiology & Molecular Genetics, University of Pittsburgh School of Medicine.
 She is a member of the UPMC Hillman Cancer Center Genome Stability Program.
-Dr. Galson also serves as the Director of the Pittsburgh Center for Bone & Mineral Research.
+Dr. Galson founded and now serves as the co-Director of the Pittsburgh Center for Interdisciplinary Bone & Mineral Research.

 Dr. Galson graduated with a BS in Biology/Genetics & Biochemistry from Cornell University in Ithaca, NY.
 She spent 1 year of her graduate training at the Weizmann Institute of Science in Rehovot, Israel, and the remaining years at Brandeis University in Waltham, MA, where she obtained her PhD in Biology in 1984 and was an American Association of University Women Fellow.
 From 1984-1990, Dr. Galson was a NIH postdoctoral fellow (NCI) and later postdoctoral associate at the Massachusetts Institute of Technology (MIT) in Cambridge, MA.